gilby125/oci-swarm-cluster/README.md

 # A Docker Swarm Cluster deployed as terraform scripts

-This is a Terraform configuration that deploys a two node Swarm cluster on [Oracle Cloud Infrastructure (OCI)][oci].
+This is a Terraform configuration that deploys a four node Swarm cluster on [Oracle Cloud Infrastructure (OCI)][oci].

 It also includes an HA storage implemented in GlusterFS and docker plugins for Gluster FS and Oracle Object Storage.